Frequently asked questions

 14. Does the ranch have phones, TV and cell service?

-There are no phones or TVs in your cabin.
-In the lodge there are two phones for making outside calls.
-There is no cell phone coverage at Lost Valley.
+We do not provide phones or TVs in your cabin.
+In the lodge we have two free phones for making outside calls.
+Also, be aware that we do not have any cell phone coverage at the ranch.

 15. What shopping options are there?